sourcegraph/handbook/content/departments/engineering/dev/tools/backport.md

 It is developed in [`sourcegraph/backport`](https://github.com/sourcegraph/backport).

-To use it, check out the `sourcegraph/sourcegraph` repository.
-Find the merged commit pull request you want to backport and label it on GitHub with `backport <target-branch>`.
-This will trigger a github action that will run backporting tool and create a new pull request with the backported changes onto the target branch.
-Merge the pull request into the release branch.

 ## Prerequisite

 To run locally, this tool requires the following dependencies in your system `PATH`